Skip to main content

 Next figure illustrates the circuit model for one of the linear Halls inputs.
 An active Sallen-Key low pass filter provides immunity to motor and feedback noise.
 Note that analog halls pins are shared with Digital Halls interface, to avoid any signal distortion, when analog halls interface is selected, the 1 kΩ pull-up is disconnected automatically.

 Next figure shows how to connect the linear Halls to the Jupiter Servo Drive.
-Refer to Feedback wiring recommendations for more information about connections and wires.
+Refer to Feedback connections#Feedback wiring recommendations for more information about connections and wires.

 Digital Incremental Encoder